Home

 Bellevue Gold

-The project includes 27 MW of solar, 24 MW of wind, and a 15 MW/33 MWh Battery Energy Storage System (BESS), enabling "Engine Off" operation.
-This setup allows the project to run entirely on renewable energy during favorable conditions, meeting approximately 80% of its energy needs through renewables.
+The project includes 27 MW of solar, 24 MW of wind, and a 15 MW / 30 MWh Battery Energy Storage System (BESS), enabling “engine off” operations.
+This setup allows the project to run entirely on renewable energy during favourable conditions, meeting well over 80% of its power demand through renewable energy.

 Project Background

-The Bellevue Gold Project is a large-scale gold mining operation in Western Australia, aiming to lead the sector in decarbonization.
-The project includes a hybrid power station that integrates renewable energy sources alongside traditional thermal generation to achieve significant reductions in carbon emissions.
+The Bellevue Gold Project is a large-scale gold mining operation in Western Australia, aiming to lead the sector in decarbonisation.
+The project includes a hybrid power station that integrates renewable energy sources alongside traditional thermal generation to achieve significant reductions in greenhouse gas emissions.

 Renewable Integration

-The project includes 27 MW of solar, 24 MW of wind, and a 15 MW/33 MWh Battery Energy Storage System (BESS), enabling “Engine Off” operation.
-This setup allows the project to run entirely on renewable energy during favorable conditions, meeting approximately 80% of its energy needs through renewables.
+The project includes 27 MW of solar, 24 MW of wind, and a 15 MW / 30 MWh Battery Energy Storage System (BESS), enabling “engine off” operations.
+This setup allows the project to run entirely on renewable energy during favourable conditions, meeting well over 80% of its power demand through renewable energy.

 How Zenith is Leading the Sector

-Zenith Energy is setting the standard by constructing a 90 MW hybrid power station that combines solar, wind, and battery energy storage with thermal generation.
-Their innovative approach supports Bellevue’s goal of becoming Australia’s first carbon-neutral gold producer.
+Zenith Energy is setting the standard by operating a 90 MW hybrid power station that combines solar, wind, and battery energy storage with thermal generation.
+This innovative approach supports Bellevue Gold’s goal of becoming the world’s first net zero (Scope 1 and Scope 2) emission gold mine, and by being Australia’s most renewably powered mine.
 The collaboration with Tjiwarl Contracting Services also highlights Zenith’s commitment to Indigenous engagement.

 Installed capacity